Summary: Less than 200 years ago, teaching began that the Bema Judgment Seat and the Great White Throne Judgment are two separate events.

 "And, behold, I come quickly; and my reward is with me, to give every man according as his work shall be."
 (Revelation 22:12 ESV)

-Jesus pointed out that it is useless to try and possess earthly 'treasures' while there is the glory of laying up spiritual 'treasures' which are incorruptible (Matthew 6:19).
+Jesus pointed out that it is useless to try and possess earthly 'treasures' while there is the glory of laying up spiritual 'treasures' that are incorruptible (Matthew 6:19).
 The specific treasure is Jesus Himself, not some reward or payment for a good life lived for "there is none righteous, no, not one" (Romans 3:10 ESV).
 The Born-Again Christian is the "hope, joy, or crown," "glory," and reward of Jesus (1 Thessalonians 2:19-20; Revelation 22:12 ESV).

 God warned the High Priest of Israel that they could only enter the Holy of Holies once a year on the Day of atonement because of sin (Leviticus 23:27-28).
 They had to follow a specific protocol of washing, clothing changes, and purification outlined in the Law, or they would be put to death (Leviticus 16:2-13; Exodus 28:33-35).